 Wi-Fi & Mobile Coverage

 BT Infinity Wi-Fi is available which benefits from speeds of around 30mbs.
 Mobile reception can be variable depending on the network - O2 is known to be good and EE is poor.
 Wi-Fi calling is recommended for guests who experience a poor phone reception.

 The property benefits from underfloor heating throughout which can be independently controlled in each room to suit.
 There is a wood burning stove in the sitting room area upstairs and one on the ground floor adjacent to the dining room with initial supply of logs provided.

 Please note that The Barn adjoins The Cowshed.
 The properties can be let as one unit or separately.
 When the properties are let separately, the adjoining door is locked.

 For guests looking to holiday together, The Barn & The Cowshed can be booked as one unit sleeping 14 guests.

 The pretty market town of Alston lies 5 miles from the property, noted for its cobbled streets and 17th century buildings as well as The Pennine Way, the UK’s first national walking trail which passes nearby.
 Having featured in a number of period dramas for TV and film, the village is a popular tourism spot and offers a small selection of village shops for essential provisions.

 You will find delicious local deli foods and Northumbrian and Cumbrian cheeses from Alston Wholefoods or there is a small Co-op supermarket and Spar shop for day-to-day essentials.
-For eating out, the Kirkstyle Inn in nearby Slaggyford is a popular spot, renowned for friendly service and good home cooking.

 The nearby narrow-gauge South Tynedale Railway provides a fun day out with passenger trains operating between April and October as well as special Santa trains operating on certain dates in December!